insdaguirre/RecycLens_React/README.md

 ### API errors

 - Verify your OpenAI API key is valid and has credits
-- Check that you have access to Chat Completions API (GPT-4.1) for image analysis and Responses API (GPT-4.1) with web search tool
+- Check that you have access to Responses API (GPT-4.1) for both image analysis and recyclability with web search tool
 - Review server logs for detailed error messages
 - Ensure your OpenAI account has access to the web search tool